 Creek sections to choose from.
 They are all great ~ you'll want to come back to try the all!

 Edina to Minneapolis/Lyndale Ave. - You will spend the first part of this paddle leisurely enjoying the views of some beautiful, normally hidden, back yards.
 You'll go under picturesque bridges, through tunnels and wind through parks.
-This is an easy section regardless of flow.
+This is an easy section when the flow is medium to low.
 This will be about 2.5 hours with a lower creek flow with both sun and shade.
-If the water is running faster, we'll extend your trip by starting by Methodist hospital, where you'll paddle through the re-meandered section of marshy creek, head through Meadowbrook Golf Course and lake and through even more gorgeous Edina back yards.
-This section will include one short portage if you start in Edina or two short portages if you start by Methodist.
-This is our favorite section to kayak (but they are all great!).
+If the water is running very fast, this section may be unavailable.

 Minneapolis - This section is Minneapolis all the way.
 You'll start near the western Mpls. border and kayak until the mandatory exit point before Minnehaha Falls.
 Here you will kayak through trees and away from the homes.
 You will kayak along Minnehaha Parkway, under 35W and through a portion of Lake Hiawatha and Hiawatha Golf Course.
 This is a surprisingly quiet section of the creek where you will completely forget you are in the heart of the city.
 The Minneapolis only route is sun and dappled shade.
 With average flow rate, this section will take you 2.5-3 hours.